yufree/yufree.cn/content/en-vitae.md

 - Zhang, H., Wang, Y., Sun, C., Yu, M., Gao, Y., Wang, T., Liu, J., Jiang, G., 2014.
 Levels and Distributions of Hexachlorobutadiene and Three Chlorobenzenes in Biosolids from Wastewater Treatment Plants and in Soils within and Surrounding a Chemical Plant in China.
 Environ.
 Sci.
 Technol.
 48, 1525–1531. doi:10.1021/es405171t

 - Zhao, X., Yu, M., Xu, D., Liu, A., Hou, X., Hao, F., Long, Y., Zhou, Q., Jiang, G., 2017.
 Distribution, Bioaccumulation, Trophic Transfer, and Influences of CeO2 Nanoparticles in a Constructed Aquatic Food Web.
 Environ.
 Sci.
 Technol.
 51, 5205–5214. doi:10.1021/acs.est.6b05875

+## Book chapter

+- Roszkowska, A., Yu, M., Pawliszyn, J., 2020.
+In Vivo SPME for Bioanalysis in Environmental Monitoring and Toxicology, in: Jiang, G., Li, X. (Eds.), A New Paradigm for Environmental Chemistry and Toxicology: From Concepts to Insights.
+Springer Singapore, Singapore, pp. 23–31. https://doi.org/10.1007/978-981-13-9447-8_3

 ## Software Package